m1jabczynski/talentacquisition/README.md

 3 years working with Workday Recruiting module as the daily driver for applicant tracking and job requisition management.

 #### Notable Items
-In 2022 I was asked to head up the Workday Recruiting implementation project.
-We had been testing the product for several months and were asked to quickly implement a fully functional ATS within a few months along with porting over a large dataset.
+ - In 2022 I was asked to head up the Workday Recruiting implementation project.
+We had been testing the product for several months and were asked to quickly implement a fully functional ATS within a few months along with porting over a large dataset from our previous system.

-I acted as the SME and Project Lead for the implementation and the ongoing liaison with the HRIS team to develop quality of life improvements as the go-live date.
+ - SME and Project Lead for the implementation and the ongoing liaison with the HRIS team to develop quality of life improvements as the go-live date.

 ### PCRecruiter
 Utilized this platform for nearly 5 years while working for Weaver Partners.
 Experience with email integrations for cataloging notes and updates from candidates.